bitloops/bitloops-language/documentation/docs/introduction/welcome.md

 &nbsp;

 ## What's next?
+We are currently working on an Alpha release of the Bitloops Language, as well as a comprehensive tutorial where we explain how you can build a ride-hailing platform using Bitloops, explaining how the important software design and architecture principles are applied.

-As a next step, we recommend one of 2 choices:
+As an immediate next step, we recommend (and would greatly appreciate) [staring our Repo](https://github.com/bitloops/bitloops-language) and then selecting one of the following options:

 💡 Get an idea of what Bitloops has to offer through this [Bitloops @ a Glance](https://bitloops.com/docs/bitloops-language/introduction/Bitloops_at_a_glance)